-The solid line in crimson red color enveloping the CEP for both the $m_{\sigma}=500 \text{ and } 400$ MeV cases of the RQM model in the Fig.~\ref{fig2a},~is the contour of the constant ratio $R_{q}=2$ representing the locus of the points in the $\mu-T$ plane,~on which the quark number susceptibility is double of the free quark gas susceptibility.~The CEP lies higher up on the temperature axis at ($\mu_{\cep},T_{\cep}$)=($165.24,97.52$) MeV in the phase diagram of the QM model under the s-MFA when $m_{\sigma}=500$ MeV in the Fig.~\ref{fig2b}.~The constant $R_{q}=2$ susceptibility contour for the QM model in the Fig.~\ref{fig2b},~is very small and extremely thin in the temperature direction and it is small in the chemical potential direction also.~When compared to the CEP position in the QM model and the critical region around it,~the RQM model CEP in the Fig.~\ref{fig2a},~not only shifts to higher $\mu$ and lower $T$ (lower right region of the $\mu-T$ plane) due to the effect of quark one-loop vacuum fluctuations but it also has a large,~broad and well developed critical region surrounding it.~Two different $\mu-T$ planes of the phase diagrams corresponding to the $m_{\pi}=0$ and the $m_{\pi}=138$ MeV,~are plotted in the same two dimensional Fig.~\ref{fig2a}.~The three dimensions of the $\mu-T-m_{\pi}$ coordinates constitute the real physical picture.~The $R_{q}=2$ susceptibility contour in the $\mu-T$ plane for the $m_{\pi}=138$ MeV will have its projection (shadow) contour below in the $\mu-T$ plane for the $m_{\pi}=0$.~The proximity of the TCP from the above mentioned projected contour,~would affect the critical fluctuations around the CEP in the $\mu-T$ plane above for the $m_{\pi}=138$ MeV. ~The TCP of the RQM model when $m_{\sigma}=500$ MeV,~lies on the boundary of the $R_{q}=2$ susceptibility contour around the CEP while the TCP for the $m_{\sigma}=400$ MeV,~gets located noticeably away from the corresponding $R_{q}=2$ contour in the Fig.~\ref{fig2a}.~It means that the hidden tricritical point would affect the physics of critical fluctuations around the CEP~\cite{Hatta,xiong} for the case of $m_{\sigma}=500$ MeV and this effect will be negligible when the $m_{\sigma}=400$ MeV.~Polyakov loop potential is known to lift both the $\mu=0$ chiral crossover transition location and the CEP position,~up on the temperature axis in the $\mu-T$ plane when it gets combined with the chiral effective potential of the QM model ~\cite{TiPQM3F,skrvkt24}.~For the PolyLog-glue PQM model in the Fig.~\ref{fig2b},~CEP position is significantly up on the temperature axis at ($\mu_{\cep},T_{\cep}$)=($137.7,129.6$) MeV but the $R_{q}=2$ contour around it,~is very much pinched and extremely thin similar to what is already reported in the PQM model calculations \citep{vkkr12,schafwag12}.
+The solid line in crimson red color enveloping the CEP for both $m_{\sigma}=500 \text{ and } 400$ MeV cases of the RQM model in Fig.~\ref{fig2a},~is the contour of the constant ratio $R_{q}=2$ representing the locus of the points in the $\mu-T$ plane,~on which the quark number susceptibility is double of the free quark gas susceptibility.~The CEP lies higher up on the temperature axis at ($\mu_{\cep},T_{\cep}$)=($165.24,97.52$) MeV in the phase diagram of the QM model under the s-MFA when $m_{\sigma}=500$ MeV in Fig.~\ref{fig2b}.~The constant $R_{q}=2$ susceptibility contour for the QM model in Fig.~\ref{fig2b},~is very small and extremely thin in the temperature direction.
+It is small in the chemical potential direction also.~When compared to the CEP position in the QM model and the critical region around it,~the RQM model CEP in Fig.~\ref{fig2a},~not only shifts to higher $\mu$ and lower $T$ (lower right region of the $\mu-T$ plane) due to the effect of quark one-loop vacuum fluctuations but it also has a large,~broad and well developed critical region surrounding it.~Two different $\mu-T$ planes of the phase diagrams corresponding to $m_{\pi}=0$ and $m_{\pi}=138$ MeV,~are plotted in the same two dimensional Fig.~\ref{fig2a}.~The three dimensions of the $\mu-T-m_{\pi}$ coordinates constitute the real physical picture.~The $R_{q}=2$ susceptibility contour in the $\mu-T$ plane for $m_{\pi}=138$ MeV will have its projection (shadow) contour below in the $\mu-T$ plane for $m_{\pi}=0$.~The proximity of the TCP from the above mentioned projected contour,~would affect the critical fluctuations around the CEP in the $\mu-T$ plane above for $m_{\pi}=138$ MeV.~The TCP of the RQM model when $m_{\sigma}=500$ MeV,~lies close to the boundary of $R_{q}=2$ susceptibility contour around the CEP while the TCP for $m_{\sigma}=400$ MeV,~is located noticeably away from the corresponding $R_{q}=2$ contour in Fig.~\ref{fig2a}.~It means that the hidden tricritical point is likely to have some effect on the physics of critical fluctuations around the CEP~\cite{Hatta,xiong} for the case of $m_{\sigma}=500$ MeV and this effect will be negligible when $m_{\sigma}=400$ MeV.~Polyakov loop potential is known to lift both the $\mu=0$ chiral crossover transition location and the CEP position,~up on the temperature axis in the $\mu-T$ plane when it gets combined with the chiral effective potential of the QM model ~\cite{TiPQM3F,skrvkt24}.~For the PolyLog-glue PQM model in Fig.~\ref{fig2b},~CEP position is significantly up on the temperature axis at ($\mu_{\cep},T_{\cep}$)=($137.7,129.6$) MeV but $R_{q}=2$ contour around it,~is very much pinched and extremely thin similar to what is already reported in the PQM model calculations \citep{vkkr12,schafwag12}.